stellar/stellar-core/docs/software/admin.md

   *  perform administrative commands (schedule upgrades, change log levels, ...)

 Note on exposing the HTTP endpoint: if you need to expose this endpoint to other hosts in your local network, it is recommended to use an intermediate reverse proxy server to implement authentication.
+Don't expose the HTTP endpoint to the raw and cruel open internet.

 ## Installing